- Military Basics

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

-Military adoption benefits, process and other considerations
+Military adoption and foster care benefits, processes and other considerations

 - Living overseas.
 Look for an agency used to working with U.S. citizens living abroad.
 Living overseas also can complicate required criminal background checks.
 Your agency or military law enforcement office at your overseas duty station may be helpful here.